Remember… this is just a sampling of all our local Northern Vermont attractions. Be sure to visit our Great Outdoors section for more recommendations!

 Lost River Gorge & Caves – North Woodstock, NH

-Follow Lost River as it appears and disappears through the narrow steep-walled gorge, the tumbled granite crevasses, caverns and falls.
+Follow the Lost River through the narrow steep-walled gorge, caverns, and falls.
 It’s an adventure that combines the beauty and mysteries of nature with the excitement of exploring this magnificent gorge.